-A processed food is a food item that has undergone a series of mechanical or chemical operations to alter qualities of or preserve the food.
+Processed food is a food item that has undergone a series of mechanical or chemical operations to alter qualities of or preserve the food.
 That can include canned, freeze-dried, frozen, or packaged foods!
 Not all processed foods are bad, however.
-Certain processed foods like yogurt, nut butters, cheese, and almond milk are very nutritious!
+For example, certain processed foods like yogurt, nut butters, cheese, and almond milk are very nutritious!
 The key is to avoid ultra-processed foods.

 Ultra-processed foods are foods that contain ingredients that you can’t make at home—think high-fructose corn syrup, hydrogenated oil, protein isolate, etc.) Ultra-processed foods are ready-to-eat as well!
 For example, a tomato is totally unprocessed, but a frozen pizza is very heavily processed!

-The kicker with ultra-processed foods is that they’re often marketed as healthy!
+The kicker with ultra-processed foods is that often consumers think they’re healthy because of the way that they’re marketed!
 Low-fat foods like crackers and cookies are loaded with extra salt and sugar to make up for lack of fat.
-Whole-wheat breads are full of preservatives that let them sit on the shelves for weeks.
+Also, whole-wheat breads are full of preservatives that let them sit on the shelves for weeks.
 Breakfast cereals are really just glorified candy!

 What are the effects on your heart health?

 An article in science daily explained the effects of processed foods on health.
 Studies done by the U.S. Centers for Disease Control and Prevention (CDC) found: “for every 5% increase in calories from ultra-processed foods a person ate, there was a corresponding decrease in overall cardiovascular health.”

 Then, the study went on to say, “Adults who ate approximately 70% of their calories from ultra-processed foods were half as likely to have “ideal” cardiovascular health… compared with people who ate 40% or less of their calories from ultra-processed foods.”